DIAGNijmegen/website-content/content/pages/vacancies/self-supervision.md

 Furthermore, we will investigate the benefits of learning a general-purpose representation of pathology images beyond H&E, also including immunohistochemical staining.
 The goal is to build some form of general-purpose pan-cancer histopathology encoder that can be used as a backbone to improve downstream tasks such as image classification, detection or segmentation.
 This project is intended to be a cross-application project and the resulting model will be tested on different clinical tasks.

 ## Solution
-Recent approaches like SimCLR[1], DINO[2], BYOL[3] and other similar self-supervised methods have proven their utility in learning good representations of histopathological images, where the amount of data in a single slide is very large, given the size of gigapixel images used in pathology.
+Recent approaches like SimCLR<sup>[1]</sup>, DINO<sup>[2]</sup>, BYOL<sup>[3]</sup> and other similar self-supervised methods have proven their utility in learning good representations of histopathological images, where the amount of data in a single slide is very large, given the size of gigapixel images used in pathology.
 However, recent work in this field has solely paired self-supervised approaches with publicly available datasets such as TCGA, which contains 11,000 whole-slide images, solely stained with standard haematoxylin and eosin staining (H&E).
 Pushing the boundaries of the data set size might unlock the possibility of learning a very high-level representation of the data that can improve performance of state-of-the-art downstream tasks, such as image segmentation, classification, or object detection.
 Several AI tasks will be selected as demonstrators to test the model’s performance in different settings.

-[1] Chen et al, A Simple Framework for Contrastive Learning of Visual Representations [2] Caron et al, Emerging Properties in Self-Supervised Vision Transformers [3] Grill et al, Bootstrap your own latent: A new approach to self-supervised Learning
+[1] Chen et al, A Simple Framework for Contrastive Learning of Visual Representations <br>
+[2] Caron et al, Emerging Properties in Self-Supervised Vision Transformers <br>
+[3] Grill et al, Bootstrap your own latent: A new approach to self-supervised Learning

 ## Data